8 Best Oils For Low Porosity Hair To Hold Moisture For Long

 • Deep conditioning

-For low porosity hair, weekly deep-conditioning treatment is a must.
+For low porosity hair, weekly deep conditioning is a must.
 Use a steamer, heat cap, or hooded dryer when conditioning your hair or pre-poo your hair before shampooing.
-This will ease the cuticles to open and penetrate oils and products more effectively.
-Steer clear from protein treatment conditioners as they may cause more breakage.
+This aids in smoothing hair cuticles and easing them to open so that oils and products can penetrate more effectively and aid in restoring moisture balance.
+Steer clear from protein treatment conditioners as they may cause more breakage instead of repairing damaged hair.

 • Pre-poo